pingcap/docs-cn/system-variables.md

     * `1`: Aggregation and join requests are sent in batches
     * `2`: All coprocessor requests are sent in batches

+### tidb_allow_fallback_to_tikv <span class="version-mark">New in v5.0 GA</span>

+- Scope: SESSION | GLOBAL
+- Default value: ""
+- This variable is used to specify a list of storage engines that might fall back to TiKV.
+If the execution of a SQL statement fails due to a failure of the specified storage engine in the list, TiDB retries executing this SQL statement with TiKV.
+This variable can be set to "" or "tiflash".
+When this variable is set to "tiflash", if the execution of a SQL statement fails due to a failure of TiFlash, TiDB retries executing this SQL statement with TiKV.

 ### tidb_allow_remove_auto_inc <span class="version-mark">New in v2.1.18 and v3.0.4</span>

 - Scope: SESSION